Joystream/community-repo/scripts/README.md

   console.log(`Chain '${chain}' - node: ${nodeName} v${nodeVersion}`);
 ```

-For the current testnet [augment-api-query.ts](https://github.com/Joystream/joystream/blob/master/types/augment/augment-api-query.ts#L511) gives a list with descriptions (also in `node_modules/@joystream/types/augment`) of :
+For the current testnet [augment-api-query.ts](https://github.com/Joystream/joystream/blob/master/types/augment/augment-api-query.ts#L511) gives a list of all api queries with descriptions (also in `node_modules/@joystream/types/augment`):
 ```
 /**
        * Registered unique handles and their mapping to their owner